Gluten Free Alternatives for Our Favourite Crisps, Chocolates, Biscuits & Sweets

 (1) Wait until Easter/Christmas and stock up on Kitkat Bunnies/Santa (2) Lots of supermarket free from aisles have some form of “Chocolate Wafer”

 Wait until Easter and stock up on Milkybar eggs and sometimes the small Easter eggs!
 Be careful though, some years both of these have been a may contain.

 The white one is gluten free so have that!
 (Blue/Milk isn’t gluten free) – always double check this one as some of the imported Crunch bars have different ingredients

 (1) Aldi DairyFine ‘Choc Um’s’ – these haven’t been around my local Aldi for months but I’m told they havent been discontinued so hopefully they’ll be back!
 (2) Not the same but some people replace them for M&Ms (3) Colin Speckles at M&S are easiest to find and the closest dupe – just no orange ones, booo!!

-There is something coming out from “We Love Cake” called “Crunch and Crisp” but until then, here’s my Gluten Free Toffee Crisp recipe (3) M&S Free From Crispy Bites
+(1) There is something coming out from “We Love Cake” called “Crunch and Crisp” (2) Here’s my Gluten Free Toffee Crisp recipe (3) M&S Free From Crispy Bites

 Don’t know of an alternative (yet!) but I do have a Gluten Free Double Decker recipe